openstack/openstack-manuals/doc/hot-guide/source/basic_resources.rst

 Create a key pair
 -----------------

-You can create new key pairs with the ``OS::Nova::KeyPair`` resource.
+You can create new key pairs with the :hotref:`OS::Nova::KeyPair` resource.
 Key pairs can be imported or created during the stack creation.

 If the ``public_key`` property is not specified, the Orchestration module creates a new key pair.
 If the ``save_private_key`` property is set to